Mark Grieb

-Mark Richard Grieb (born May 23, 1974) is a former Arena football quarterback who spent the majority of his career with the San Jose SaberCats of the Arena Football League (AFL).
+Mark Richard Grieb (born May 23, 1974) is an American football coach and former quarterback.
+He spent the majority of his playing career with the San Jose SaberCats of the Arena Football League (AFL).
 Grieb currently serves as the head coach of the Sacred Heart Prep Gators football team in Atherton, California.
 He was a 13-year veteran of the AFL, having played quarterback for the Anaheim Piranhas (1997) and San Jose SaberCats (1999–2008, 2011–2012).
 Grieb also played in NFL Europe for the Scottish Claymores (1998) and in the XFL with the Las Vegas Outlaws (2001).
-Grieb is the second quarterback in AFL history to throw for over 47,000 yards, over 900 touchdowns, over 3,800 completions, and over 10,000 pass attempts.
+Grieb is the second quarterback in AFL history to throw for over 47,000 yards, over 900 touchdowns, and over 3,800 completions.
 He officially retired on November 8, 2012.
 He played college football at University of California, Davis.
-Grieb passed for 48,080 yards between the Arena League, XFL and NFL Europe.
+Grieb passed for 48,803 yards between the AFL, XFL and NFL Europe.

 Grieb appeared in three ArenaBowls, winning titles in 2002, 2004 and 2007.

-High school career
+Early life

 Grieb attended Oak Grove High School in San Jose, California, where he was a student and a three-sport athlete in football, basketball, and baseball.